whyliuxing/reverse-engineering-journal/README.md

 * __Detection through Syscall__: invoke various uncommon syscalls and check if it contains expected value.
 Since there are OS features not properly implemented, it means that the process is running under a debugger
 * __CPU Inconsistencies Detection__: try executing privileged instructions in user mode.
 If it succeeded, then it is under emulation
 * __Timing Delays__: execution under emulation will be slower than running under real CPU

+## *2/15/17 (GDB)*
+* To look at instructions starting from pc for stripped binary in gdb: x/14i $pc
+* Set hardware breakpoint in GDB: hbreak
+* Set watchpoint in GDB: watch only break on write, rwatch break on read, awatch break on read/write

 [Go to Top](#table-of-contents-)